UlugbekPulathodjaev/UzbMapClickMap/README.md

-It seems like you're asking for a more polished and clear version of the text in English.
-Here's a revised version:

 This project is designed to assist you in enhancing your HTML skills.
 I hope it proves beneficial for your learning journey.

 In the main code, you'll find an image containing the code responsible for defining the coordinates of this area: